coro121/documentation-samples/documentation-workflow.md

 ![Documentation workflow](https://github.com/coro121/documentation-samples/blob/main/assets/docs-workflow.JPG)

-As a result, I worked with product operations to implement a new template in Jira.
-Now, the issues requested justification for the request, definition of done, and links to any resources.
-The extra description fields helped triage tickets and improve the overall metrics.
+After detailing the journey of a request, I worked with our product operations team to implement a new template in Jira.
+Now, when filing a Jira issue, there are fields for justification, definition of done, and links to any internal or external resources.
+The extra fields have helped triage tickets and improve the overall metrics for the documentation team.